 Clinical and Pharmaceutical Research

 The ATCL has experience conducting analyses to support drug development, including pharmacokinetic studies measuring parent drug and metabolite(s).
-The laboratory has supported biomedical research involving human subjects including analyses of illicit substances (THC, cocaine, amphetamines, morphine and other opioids), amino acid panels, uracil, homocysteine, apolipoprotein B-100, DHEA, vitamins, folic acid and folate cofactors in blood, fatty acids in blood and breast milk, isoflavones in both nutritional and human prostate cancer studies, antimicrobial agents (chloramphenicol, oxytetracycline, ticarcillin cefepime), methylphenidate, midazolam and fentanyl trials for new applications or current drugs, and anabolic steroids in fluids and various tissues.
+The laboratory has supported biomedical research involving human subjects including analyses of illicit substances (THC and cannabinoids, cocaine, amphetamines, morphine and other opioids), amino acid panels, uracil, homocysteine, apolipoprotein B-100, DHEA, vitamins, folic acid and folate cofactors in blood, fatty acids in blood and breast milk, isoflavones in both nutritional and human prostate cancer studies, antimicrobial agents (chloramphenicol, oxytetracycline, ticarcillin cefepime), methylphenidate, midazolam and fentanyl trials for new applications or current drugs, and anabolic steroids in fluids and various tissues.

 In addition to research support, the ATCL has conducted stability studies and provided external validation for pharmaceutical preparations, as well as acted as a resource for drug diversion and/or abuse testing.